top of page

 The depreciation scale can have a significant impact on the taxable value of a company car, particularly in the first few years of the car's life.
 For example, a new company car with a list price of £30,000 may have a taxable value of £15,000 in its second year, representing a significant reduction in tax liability.
 However, as the car gets older, the impact of the depreciation scale on the taxable value.

-Why Is It a Good Idea To Get Professional Help For BIK (Benefit In Kind) In The UK?
+Why Is It a Good Idea To Get Professional Help For BIK (Benefit In Kind)?

 It can be a good idea to seek professional help when dealing with Benefit in Kind (BIK) in the UK, as the tax rules and regulations can be complex and difficult to navigate without expertise in the field.
 Here are some reasons why: